 Mammograms on young women don’t reveal many cancers because younger breast tissue is more fibrous, and fibrous tissue blocks the visibility of the tumors.
 This is also true of men, who may also get breast cancer.
 But as women get older, fibrous tissue decreases and tumors show up more clearly on mammograms.

 PSA tests are not worthless just because prostate cancer progresses slowly and is considered a “disease of old guys,” Hassapis said.
-One of his patients was a man in his nineties who was still “kicking butt.”
-This patient wanted Hassapis to do the surgery right away so he wouldn’t miss the opening of deer season.
+One of his patients was a man in his nineties who was still “kicking butt.

 Although it is preventable, colon cancer is one of the top three killers of men in the United States, and the second-highest cause of cancer deaths among the entire population, Hassapis said.